 Repeat the same process for the next lot.

-Fit Stainless Steel Sieve # 40 on the Sifter-I as per its SOP.
-Sift all the ingredients through it and collect separately in Stainless Steel Container.
+Fit Stainless Steel Sieve # 40 on the Sifter.
+Sift all the ingredients through it and collect them separately in a Stainless Steel Container.

-Blend the following ingredients in a Roto Cube Blender by operating it as per its SOP for 30 minutes and collect in Stainless Steel Containers.
+Blend the following ingredients in a Roto Cube Blender by operating it for 30 minutes and collect in Stainless Steel Containers.

 110.0 kgs of Starch